IT-PRINZ/it-prinz/README.md

 - 👀 I’m interested in ✨ IT-Penetrationstests✨ IT-Security✨
 - 👀 I’m currently learning ✨ Phyton✨ Kali✨ Nethunter✨
 - 👀 I’m looking to collaborate on other beginners
-- 📫 To reach me send a PM Private Message ✨@2t-duke✨
+- 📫 To reach me send a PM Private Message ✨@it-duke✨
 - 🌱 ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ 💞️ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ 👀

 <!---
-2t-duke/2t-duke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+it-duke/it-duke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->